-AGROCALIDAD (i.e., the national sanitary and phytosanitary authority): This agency seeks to prevent the introduction and spread of (non-native) pests and diseases and is responsible for eradicating animal and plant pest and diseases.
-It enforces domestic legal norms, as well as regional and international standards regulating the export-import, manufacture, formulation, distribution, domestic trade, and end-use of agricultural products, pesticides, and veterinarian products.
-AGROCALIDAD issues sanitary and phytosanitary certificates, harmlessness analysis, good agricultural practices, product quality, and production chain certificates.

-2. Domestic and International Trade Office: This office reports to the Under Secretary for Agricultural Commerce.
+- 1. AGROCALIDAD (i.e., the national sanitary and phytosanitary authority): This agency seeks to prevent the introduction and spread of (non-native) pests and diseases and is responsible for eradicating animal and plant pests and diseases.
+It enforces domestic legal norms, as well as regional and international standards regulating the import, export, manufacture, formulation, distribution, domestic trade, and end-use of agricultural products, pesticides, and veterinary products.
+AGROCALIDAD issues sanitary and phytosanitary certificates, harmlessness analysis, good agricultural practices, product quality, and production chain certificates. - 2.
+Domestic and International Trade Office: This office reports to the Under Secretary for Agricultural Commerce.
 It collects and analyzes agricultural trade intelligence and production data; suggests policy and legislative changes; processes import authorization requests; and remits import authorization requests to AGROCALIDAD for sanitary certification and to the Under Secretary for final approval.

 Note: Prior import authorization and license requirements for food and agricultural products are contained in the Foreign Trade and Investment Council's (COMEX) Resolutions 585 and 590.
-These identify a positive list of agricultural products subject to prior MAGAP import authorization or licensing.
+These identify a positive list of agricultural products subject to prior MAG import authorization or licensing.
 These rulings apply to non-Andean Community of Nations products.
-These prior import authorization and license requirements constitute a violation of WTO non-discrimination principles.
+Also, MAG resolution 316 outlines the management of non-automatic import licenses.